computer-lab/computerlab.io/source/_posts/lab-README.md

 ### Banking

-We have a Capital One Spark Business checking account with debit cards.
-We use checks, online Bill Pay and the debit card to pay expenses (you can send paper checks for free using Bill Pay), and use the Capital One mobile app to deposit checks from clients.
+We have a Capital One Spark Business checking account with credit and debit cards.
+We use Bill Pay and the credit card to pay expenses (you can send paper checks for free using Bill Pay), and use the Capital One mobile app to deposit checks from clients.

 ### Xero